anamoya-tech/supplement-sales-powerbi-dashboard/README.md

 **Business Interpretation**
 The comparison between unit-based and revenue-based rankings highlights clear differences between **volume-driven categories** (high units, lower relative revenue) and **value-driven categories** (lower or similar units, higher revenue).
-These patterns point to differences in pricing strategy, discount intensity, or product positioning, and motivate deeper analysis in the discounts and revenue impact phase (Phase 4).
+These patterns point to differences in pricing strategy, discount intensity, or product positioning, and motivate deeper analysis in the next phase.

 ---

+## Next Steps — Planned Extensions
+Future phases of the dashboard will explore:
+- Discount vs revenue relationship (pricing effectiveness)
+- Identification of segments where discounts increase revenue
+- Return rate analysis by country, platform, and category
+- Revenue impact of returns
+- Extended data quality monitoring visuals

+---

 ## Notes
-This project is part of a broader portfolio focused on **end-to-end data analysis**, from data quality assessment to BI-ready reporting.
+This project is part of a broader portfolio focused on **end-to-end data analysis**, from data quality assessment and validation to BI-ready reporting and executive storytelling.